---

 This is useful when you want connections only during specific user flows rather than entire pages.

-Bot and crawler traffic is automatically excluded from SSE/WebSocket connections when @nuxtjs/robots is installed.
+The module automatically excludes bot and crawler traffic from SSE/WebSocket connections when you install `@nuxtjs/robots`.
 This prevents bots from inflating connection counts and wasting server resources.

 npx nuxi module add @nuxtjs/robots